Tydax/the-giant-plant-eater/content/posts/loaded-fries.md

 _Place in the hot oven for around 25 – 30 mins.
 Turning them during the cooking and cook for another 20 minutes or until they are nice and golden._

+**_Preparing the Toppings _**

+_For the tomato salsa combine the ingredients into a bowl.
+It can be left to the side as the fries cook in the oven._

+_For the mayo, combine the ingredients with a hand blender and leave in the fridge until ready to use._

+_To make the gaucamole, mash the avacado with a fork and add in the ingredients.
+You can check for seasoning by adding a little more salt or chilli flakes if required._

+**_Assembling the Dish_**

 _Place the fries first and top with salsa and guacamole.
 Finally drizzle the mayo on top.
 The fries make a great side dish for burgers or wraps._

 **_Variations_**